dniel/traefik-forward-auth0/README.md

 - signout endpoint
 - user profile endpoint
 - error handling, the current code is not handling much of Auth0 errormessages and does not format errors to the users.
+- fix the helm chart so that it will create a valid config without need to generate yaml and manually edit the result to deploy it.